Expyriment is an open-source Python library for designing and conducting timing-critical behavioural and neuroimaging experiments

 Installation

-Install the latest version of Expyriment and start creating and running your experiments on desktop computers and laptops:
+Install the latest version of Expyriment and start creating and running your experiments with:

 Before installing, please read the detailed installation instructions.